Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 ### Command line training options

-In addition to passing the path of the Unity executable containing your training environment, you can set the following command line options when invoking `learn.py`:
+In addition to passing the path of the Unity executable containing your training environment, you can set the following command line options when invoking `mlagents-learn`:

 * `--curriculum=<file>` – Specify a curriculum JSON file for defining the lessons for curriculum training.
 See [Curriculum Training](Training-Curriculum-Learning.md) for more information.
 * `--keep-checkpoints=<n>` – Specify the maximum number of model checkpoints to keep.
 Checkpoints are saved after the number of steps specified by the `save-freq` option.
 Once the maximum number of checkpoints has been reached, the oldest checkpoint is deleted when saving a new checkpoint.
 Defaults to 5.